Gondi people: Hinduism

 In medieval times, the Gondi kingdoms worshipped Vishnu as their patron deity.

 The Gonds worship ancestral deities known as Angadevs, which Brahminical Hindus claim are a representation of the goddess Mahakali.
 There were seven groups of Angadevs, rescued by Pari Kupar Lingo from the Kachchargardh caves.
-In one version, there were twenty-eight Angadevs, and in another version, there were thirty-three.
+In one version, there were twenty-eight Angadevs, and in another, there were thirty-three.

 In the second version, the Angadevs, or Saga Deva, were the children of the goddess Mata Kali Kankali after she ate a flower given to her by a sage.
 They were raised in Raitad Jungo's ashram, and while they were playing, they met the gods Shambu and Gaura.
 Gaura offered them food, but because they were annoyed by the children's mischief, Shambu and Gaura imprisoned them in the Kachchargardh caves.
 For twelve years, the children relied on a pond and a mythical bird who provided them food to survive.
 Kali Kankali pleaded to Shambu to release her children, but he rejected her pleas.
 Raitad Jungo then asked Pari Kupar Lingo to help him free the children, and Pari Kupar Lingo approached the bard Hirasuka Patalir.
 Patalir played music on his kingri, and the children were filled with strength to push the boulder blocking the caves from the outside world.
 Patalir was then crushed by the boulder.
 Ever since, the Kachchargardh caves became a site of pilgrimage, and Kali Kankali became one of the dharmagurus of the Gondi people.

 A typical Gond reaction to death has been described as one of anger, because they believe death is caused by demons.
 Gonds usually bury their dead, together with their worldly possessions, but due to partial Hinduization, their kings were occasionally cremated, as per Vedic practices.
 Hinduization has led to cremation becoming more common.